 Earthjustice, representing the Standing Rock Sioux, brought legal action in July 2016 raising numerous issues with environmental review and tribal sovereignty.
 A ruling is expected in early October 2016.
 More details forthcoming.
 On Wednesday (1/18/17), U.S. District Court Judge James Boesberg denied DAPL attorneys’ attempt to stop the Army Corp of Engineers from conducting an Environmental Impact Statement (EIS) on the Lake Oahe crossing.
 Following Boesberg’s decision, the Army Corps of Engineers officially published a notice of intent in the federal register to prepare a partial EIS.
 The legal process now moves into the formal comment period, which lasts until February 20.
 The EIS was ordered after the Corps denied a permit for Energy Transfer Partners, DAPL’s parent company, to build the final easement under Lake Oahe.

 Recent News: An appeals court on Saturday, March 18 2017, refused to grant the Standing Rock and Cheyenne River Sioux tribes’ request for an emergency order that would prevent oil from flowing through the pipeline.
-More to come.
+The United States District Court for the District of Columbia issued an opinion on June 14 2017 that found the Army Corp’s environmental analysis inadequate, but litigation continues over whether an EIS will be required and whether pipeline operations will be halted during the lawsuit.

 We support the efforts of the Water Protector Legal Collective, started by National Lawyers Guild members, to defend the rights of water protectors, including both individual representation and through a class action lawsuit filed November 28, 2016.